Confit De Canard Preserved Duck Recipes

 More about "confit de canard preserved duck recipes"

-Web Dec 24, 2020 A classic French recipe for Duck Confit, or Confit de Canard, which are duck legs slowly cooked in duck fat until meltingly tender, and then pan fried until the skin is crispy and golden.
-Recipe …
+Dec 24, 2020 A classic French recipe for Duck Confit, or Confit de Canard, which are duck legs slowly cooked in duck fat until meltingly tender, and then pan fried until the skin is crispy and golden.
+Recipe with step-by-step photos.

 From eatlittlebird.com